selimslab/selimslab.github.io/_NOTES/stem/climate-change.md

 This is a social problem

-The Earth is the only home we have in a cold, dark, indifferent space
+The Earth is the only home we have in the cold, dark, indifferent space

-Only if we humans were able to agree and coordinate to solve a life and death problem
+Only if we could stop burning our home

 also see